 Eat Anti-Inflammatory Foods

-I discuss this at length here, but in general, those foods that are the most anti-inflammtory are vegetables (especially wild vegetables), low-sugar fruits (like berries and sour apples), and wild or grass-fed animal foods.
+In my eBook on nutrition for CF I discuss healing foods in more depth, but in general, those foods that are the most anti-inflammtory are vegetables (especially wild vegetables), low-sugar fruits (like berries and sour apples), and wild or grass-fed animal foods.
 Eat as much green leafy vegetables as possible, especially bitter greens like arugula, dandelion greens, radicchio, mustard greens, spinach or chard (if there's no issue with kidney stones), kale, collard greens, and much more.
 These greens are high in bioflavonoids and other anti-inflammatory compounds that directly quench ROS.
 They also upregulate liver metabolism to reduce the amount of inflammatory metabolites circulating throughout the body.
 Members of the crucifer/brassica and allium families such as broccoli, cauliflower, cabbage, collard greens, mustard greens, horseradish, and garlic contain isothiocyanates, a plant constituent with potent antioxidant power.
 Berries are high in antioxidants, low in sugar, and high in fiber, making them a tasty way to increase antioxidants in the diet.
 Wild blueberries are especially high in bioflavonoids called anthocyanidins.
 As with most plants, wild sources are higher in antioxidants than cultivated sources.
 For example, my sister makes a medicinal pesto made with lamb's quarters (a common weed), fresh basil, and garlic scapes that will knock your socks off!

 Grass-fed, pastured, or wild meats, fish, and dairy are high in antioxidants and vitamin A that those animals extracted directly from the plants that they ate while living and grazing in a natural environment.
 Grass-fed meats are much higher in anti-inflammatory omega-3 fatty acids compared to meats from grain-fed animals kept in factory farms, which are higher in inflammatory omega-6 fatty acids.
 So whenever possible, choose organic and grass-fed meats and dairy.
 Wild, sustainable fish is also a healthy choice, but only if those species are not over-harvested.
 Check Seafood Watch to make smarter choices about sustainable fish purchases.